 - Q: For how many years have you worked with the legal industry as an expert?

 - A: Approximately 33 years (since 1987-88).

 - Q: What services do you offer?
 (E.g.: consulting, testing, reports, site inspections etc.)

-- A: Medico-legal consulting, including medical record reviews, literature searches, delineation of pertinent standards of care, proximate causation, and damages.
+- A: Medico-legal consulting for Plaintiff and Defense, including medical record reviews, literature searches, delineation of pertinent standards of care, proximate causation, and damages.
 Written reports, deposition and court testimony.